x0rb0t/ai-tools/prompt-refine/prompt-compare.md

 Guidelines:
 Follow these steps to evaluate and select the best prompt set:

-1. Assess the clarity of each prompt: Does it provide clear and concise instructions?
-Is the language used easily understandable?
+1. Assess the clarity of each prompt:
+   - Does it provide clear and concise instructions?
+   - Is the language used easily understandable?

-2. Examine the comprehensiveness of each prompt: Does it cover all necessary aspects of the task, including potential edge cases and necessary precautions?
+2. Examine the comprehensiveness of each prompt:
+   - Does it cover all necessary aspects of the task, including potential edge cases and necessary precautions?

-3. Evaluate the effectiveness of each prompt: Does it provide a practical and efficient approach to complete the task?
+3. Evaluate the effectiveness of each prompt:
+   - Does it provide a practical and efficient approach to complete the task?

-4. Assign a numerical score (0 to 1, with 1 being the best possible score) to each prompt set for clarity, comprehensiveness, and effectiveness.
+4. Assign a numerical score (0 to 1, with 1 being the best possible score) to each prompt set for clarity, comprehensiveness, effectiveness, and length.

-5. Compute the weighted average score for each prompt set based on the following weights: Clarity - 40%, Comprehensiveness - 30%, and Effectiveness - 30%.
+5. Compute the weighted average score for each prompt set based on the following weights:
+   - Clarity - 30%
+   - Comprehensiveness - 25%
+   - Effectiveness - 25%
+   - Length - 20%

 6. Select the prompt set with the highest weighted average score as the best prompt for the task.
 In case of a tie, consider the prompt set with the highest clarity score.

 7. Provide an explanation for your selection by discussing the strengths of the chosen prompt and the areas where the others fell short.
 Support your reasoning with specific examples from the prompt sets.

 Output:
 A JSON object containing the 'prompt_id' of the best prompt, the 'weighted_average_score', and the 'explanation'.
-Ensure the output is easily parseable.
+Ensure the output is easily parseable and maintain the input and output format for accurate parsing.
 Example output:

 ```json
 {